 James Tour, a professor at Rice University’s Department of Chemistry and Center for Nanoscale Science and Technology, states on page 111 of Strobel’s book, “Only a rookie who knows nothing about science would say science takes away from faith.
 If you really study science, it will bring you closer to God.”

 Paul Little, on page 8 of his book entitled Know Why You Believe, says, “[I]t is not possible to ‘prove’ God in the scientific method sense of the word.
 But it can be said with equal emphasis that you can’t ‘prove’ Napoleon by the scientific method.”
 However, there is more than ample evidence that God does exist.

 Although science may not be able to prove the existence of God, perhaps mathematics can.
 George H. Gallup, a famous American pollster, is quoted to have said, “I could prove God statistically.
 Take the human body alone – the chances that all the functions of an individual would just happen is a statistical monstrosity.”
-[The APPENDIX provides additional support for the existence of God, based upon mathematics.]
+[The Appendix at the end of this article provides additional mathematical support for the existence of God.]

 For intelligent life to exist, all the vital organs need to be functional at the same time.
 Statistically and logically, it would be virtually impossible for the brain, the heart, the lungs, the kidneys, the liver, and the other vital organs of the first intelligent life on Earth to all become functional at the same time as a result of mere chance.
 Furthermore, the forming of all the vital organs had to occur in both a male and a female of the same species at essentially the same time so that the species could reproduce.
 Statistically and logically, this would be even more unlikely.